Multivitamins Failed to Protect Against Heart Attacks or Stroke

 When I started training, clients asked me all sorts of questions about multivitamins and supplements.
 I didn't know what to tell them, so I reached out to local doctors and nutritionists.
 Their advice was simple.
 Most people get almost all the vitamins and minerals they need from the food they eat every day.
 That meant someone taking a multivitamin that provided 100% of all those things was overkill.
 Doctors suggested people need to only take a children's multivitamin and it should make up for any deficiencies.

 There was just one problem with that advice.
 When I looked for studies that confirmed what the doctors were telling me, I couldn't find any.
-It seemed unbelievable that companies were spending millions of dollars a year promoting these multivitamin and supplement pills, but nobody was checking to make sure they actually worked.
+It seemed unbelievable that companies were spending millions of dollars a year promoting these multivitamin and supplement pills, but nobody was checking to make sure they worked.

 Over the years, the facts started to come out.
 In 2006 the National Institutes of Health in their State-of-the-Science Statement concluded that, "the present evidence is insufficient to recommend either for or against the use of MVMs (multivitamins) by the American public to prevent chronic disease."